SunnyLimc/obsidian-limc/001 - Workbench/15445 - Database Storage.md

 			- store tuple id each entity
 			- or use a same offset
 		- column
-		- vs to N-ARY -> no index of slot? but save memory
+		- vs to N-ARY -> no index of slot but save memory
 	- OLTP (frontend) and some time after stream to OLAP Backend Database

+### Buffer Pool

+^6485ad

 - buffer pool <-> execution server
 	- take **page** from disk to memory fixed-size **frame** (array entry of buffer pool) then access it
 	- pagetable <-> buffer pool
 		- page in use
 		- metadata
 		- dirty flag
 		- pin/ref counter
 		- **latch** before update pagetable
 - lock vs latches
 	 - latch: protecting internal critical section, no need to rollback, actually **mutex** spin lock
 	 - lock: protect logical content, need to rollback
 - page directory vs page table
 	- directory: id <-> database, durable
 	- table: page <-> buffer pool, in-memory, not durable
 - global policies vs local policies
 	- local: particular query like for single buffer pool
 - buffer pool opti:
 	- multiple buffer pools
 		- different pool different polices opti for diff workload
 		- thread not contend -> but still depend on disk
 		- hash and mod for a record to log
 	- pre fetching
 		- based on a query plan and prefetching a bunch of **pages**
 	- scan sharing
 		- reuse one page for one thread and another at diff query
 		- intermediate result
 		- second query cursor -> keep tracking where the second query joined with the first
 		- q2 follow q1 using a occupied slot of buffer pool, finally scan the remaining ignore at the start
 			- database is unordered
 	buffer pool <-> disk page, replacement
 	- buffer pool bypass
 		- avoid buffer pool overhead
 		- not huge thing
 		- contiguous thing read on disk may good
 	- bypass OS side cache, use DBMS direct IO it self
 		- redundant copies of page (yours and OSs) for cross system using
 		- eviction policy
 		- not to cache anything from system
 - buffer replacement policies
 	- correctness
 	- accuracy
 	- speed
 	- meta-data overhead
 	- strategy
 		- LRU (one-time)
 			- use CLOCK (a ring click) to **approximate** it
 				- but in fact, you should using timestamp to trace it
 			- a reference bit indicate if access since last check
 			- data is put like a circled ring
 			- if the accessed bit is set, remove it at the next time the clock tick it
 			- CONS: Easy to get sequential flooding
 				- read a bunch of page with newer timestamp
-						- but it CANNOT be evicted
+					- but it CANNOT be evicted (waiting the click)
 				- and those new-stamp page maybe one-time use
+			- CONS PLUS: Not Precisely
+				- the page evicted may seems to be used later
+		- alternative: LRU-K
+			- base on multi-timestamp and check the timestamp interval
+		- better: Localization
+			- keep queries distinct and private from buffer pool
+		- better: priority hint
+			- DBMS know each query and have a **importance priority** on each buffered page
+			- e. g.
+				- `INSERT` just increase the id, so keep the page from right subtree (the DB-page-index tree node) higher importance
+				- `WHERE` always PIN the top node of DB-page-index tree
+	- Dirty Page
+		- FAST: simply drop the page that has not marked as dirty (modified)
+		- SLOW: if so, must write back to disk and ensure changes persisted
+			- contains OUT write and IN read, two I/O operation
+		- trade-off: if it read again in the future?
+		- flip flag or evict when done
+		- periodically scan (a thread) though the buffer pool to evict dirty page
+		- NOTE: a log must have been written before we writing back the dirty page
+	- Some memory pools may persist in memory and no-write-back

+## LAB

+### LAB 1

+- overview
+	- clock replacement
+	- buffer pool manager
+		- pin page with a correct order
+		- multiple thread
+	- cumulative
+	- syntax
+		- google C++ style guide
+		- Doxygen Javadoc style
+		- `make format` or something else